stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 This is where you should say *"but wait, English has words that are composed of several morphemes, how come we don't have multitags for English?*
 Great question, let's think about the possible cases:
-1. *dog* vs *dogs* - the words 'dogs' is clearly composed of two morphemes, but
+1. *dog* vs *dogs* - the words 'dogs' is clearly composed of two morphemes, but the plural suffix doesn't have its own POS-tag, so we get the same 'NN' POS-tag for both.
+2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NzE0MDgwM119
+eyJoaXN0b3J5IjpbLTE5NTMwNjkwNzIsMTI3NzE0MDgwM119
 -->